 4 Peer Discussion Groups (PDG).

-A feature of the project module is the concept of Peer Discussion Groups, established during the first two weeks of emester 1.
+A feature of the project module is the concept of Peer Discussion Groups, established during the first two weeks of Semester 1.
 An objective of these groups is for students to discuss project related topics such as - plagiarism, what constitutes excellence and assessment.
-At the start of emester 1, students will be allocated to a group, normally consisting of 5 students.
+At the start of Semester 1, students will be allocated to a group, normally consisting of 5 students.
 Students will benefit from the critical appraisal and support of colleagues and gain insight into topics closely related to their project.
 The Peer Discussion Groups mitigate, in the early stages of the project, the potential for student isolation and student apprehension at the perceived scale of the project task.

-The Peer Discussion Groups will meet on a weekly basis during Semester 1 and will be guided on topics for discussion by the oordinator.
+The Peer Discussion Groups will meet on a weekly basis during Semester 1 and will be guided on topics for discussion by the Module Coordinator.

 The intention of the groups is to: